Mini Whiteboards: 7 Ways To Use Teachers’ Favourite Classroom Resource

 1. ‘While you wait’ activities

-To encourage purposeful starts to lessons, ‘while you wait’ retrieval questions can help embed prior learning in students’ long-term memory.
+To encourage purposeful starts to lessons, ‘while you wait’ retrieval practice questions can help embed prior learning in students’ long-term memory.

 In Key Stage 1, this may be a simple set of arithmetic questions to help them settle on the carpet.
 At Key Stage 2, this can become the follow-on activity after writing the date and learning objective to assess skills learnt in previous units.